 A second attempt at a boost/glide flight to demonstrate sustained hypersonic cruise in the atmosphere has been scheduled for Aug.
 10-17 after changes following the loss of the first test vehicle in April 2010 just 9 min. into its flight across the Pacific.
 The Defense Advanced Research Projects Agency’s (Darpa) first HTV-2 was lost because an adverse roll-yaw coupling on re-entry at Mach 20 exceeded the autopilot’s authority and led to the autonomous flight termination system destroying ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Darpa, AFRL Prepare To Restage Hypersonic Test Flights".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Darpa, AFRL Prepare To Restage Hypersonic Test Flights".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.